behnazkhoshnood/good-cook-ms3/README.md

   - Step 7 - There is a cancel button provided on the bottom of the form.
 If the user don't want to add the recipe. he/she can click on this button and get redirected to their profile page.
   - Step 8 - Once the form is filled out to the satsfaction of the constraints and the 'Add Recipe!' button is clicked user will be redirected to 'profile.html' where the user can see their newly added recipe located alphabeticly in the colapsible dropdown list with the first input field open to make the page more appealing.
 User also be notified that the new recipe added by flash notifications.
   - Step 7 - Check the contents of the newly added recipe right away by clicking on that recipe in the dropdown list.
+- Test 2 - Avoids empty strings in out textarea fields - Test Passed ✓
+  - If empty lines are added to the ingredients or cooking steps text areas it would be removed when showing the recipe in the all recipes or profile page.
 ## Editing/Deleting a Recipe
 - Test 1 - Editing a Recipe - Test Passed ✓
   - Step 1 - Navigate to profile or All recdipe page.